pyswmm/swmmio/README.md

 ###Usage:

-In IDLE, add the diretcory holding the SWMMIO python scripts to your sys.path variable and import the modules:
+In IDLE, add the directory holding the SWMMIO python scripts to your sys.path variable and import the modules:
 ```
 import sys
 sys.path.append('/path/to/swmmio/directory')